 History In 2004, I met Ithaca community elder Gino Bush when he when he was working to make real an idea from Ithaca High School students to rename an Ithaca Street in honor of Martin Luther King Jr. At that time, Ithaca's cultural landscape was dominated by streets, parks, and buildings named for (and by) privileged white men.
 We campaigned together with many others for City Hall to change State St.’s name.
 After four and a half years, State St. is now dual designated Martin Luther King Jr St. as a daily reminder to passersby of King’s life committed to justice.

-I joined the City of Ithaca Public Art Commission in 2008 and spearheaded a mural contest which resulted in the Underground Railroad Mural on Green St right near the Ithaca Commons.
-This project was so successful, that the Board of Public Works gave the Public Art Commission pre-permission to work with City Hall’s Planning Department and elected officials to bring many more murals to City infrastructure.
-Over the last nine years, we’ve had a surge in the number of murals on both City infrastructure as well as business walls.
-In 2008 there were about 15 mural locations in Ithaca.
-Today in there are about 130 and the numbers are snowballing.
+This work of shifting our cultural cityscape to influence our community identity inspired me to organize murals.
+In 2008, I joined the City of Ithaca Public Art Commission, and soon after, spearheaded a mural contest which resulted in the Underground Railroad Mural on Green St right near the Ithaca Commons.
+This project was so successful, that the Board of Public Works gave the Public Art Commission their blessing to work with City Hall’s Planning Department and elected officials to bring many more murals to City infrastructure.

 The City of Ithaca's Public Art Commission no longer exists, but Ithaca Murals continues to help transform our cultural cityscape, one wall at a time!
 Thanks to so many artists and organizers we’ve had an amazing surge in the number of murals on both public and privately owned walls.

 In 2009 there were about 15 mural locations in Ithaca.
 Today in there are over 1650 and the numbers are continuing to snowball.